Microsoft Agent Framework integration

 assistant_message_nameOptional"Assistant"Display name on persisted assistant messages

-source_idOptional"zep"Attribution ID for injected instructions
+source_idOptional"zep"Attribution ID for injected instructions and tools

 ignore_rolesOptionalNoneRoles to exclude from graph ingestion (still stored in thread history)

-on_user_createdOptionalNoneAsync hook run once after a new user is created
+on_user_createdOptionalNoneAsync hook run once after a new user is created (see provisioning)

 Best practices